 On Jan.
 6, the Senate and House meet jointly to open and count certificates of electoral votes from the 50 states and the District of Columbia, in alphabetical order.
+Any member may object to the results from any individual state.
 The process is spelled out in great detail in the U.S. legal code, right down to the Jan.
 6 date and the hour (1 p.m.) at which the joint session begins.
 The candidate who reaches 270 electoral votes is the winner.
-During the session, at which Vice President Mike Pence will preside, any member may object to the results from any individual state.
+Vice President Mike Pence, whose duties include being the president of the Senate, will lead the session.

 2. What might happen this time?

-The joint session immediately recesses before the next state is called, and the House and Senate meet separately to debate the objection for up to two hours before voting on whether to count or discard the electoral votes in question.
+If at least one representative and one senator object to a state’s result, the joint session immediately recesses before the next state is called.
+The House and Senate meet separately to debate the objection for up to two hours before voting on whether to count or discard the electoral votes in question.
 Only if the objection is approved by both houses would votes be excluded.
 With a Democratic majority in the House, and several Republican senators on record opposing Trump’s attempts to overturn Biden’s win, any objection would be highly unlikely to succeed in getting electoral votes thrown out.
-But if separate two-hour debates are required for multiple states, the process could be a drawn-out affair.
+But if separate two-hour debates are required for multiple states, the process could become a drawn-out, acrimonious affair.

 5. Have objections been raised before?

 Actually, objections aren’t rare during this process, but usually they are disposed of quickly and easily.
 After the 2016 election won by Trump, for instance, several Democratic representatives attempted to challenge electoral votes, but no senator joined them.
-In 2005, following the contest between George W. Bush and John Kerry, a group of Democrats in Congress objected to the electoral votes from Ohio.
-In that instance, both Ohio Representative Stephanie Tubbs Jones and California Senator Barbara Boxer filed the objection, prompting consideration by both chambers.
-The challenge was rejected by votes of 267-31 by the House and 74-1 by the Senate.
+In 2005, following the contest between George W. Bush and John Kerry, some Democrats were unhappy about voting issues that had come up in Ohio.
+In that instance, both Ohio Representative Stephanie Tubbs Jones and California Senator Barbara Boxer objected to Ohio’s results, triggering consideration by both chambers.
+After about an hour of debate among senators -- and lengthier debate among representatives -- the challenge was rejected by votes of 267-31 by the House and 74-1 by the Senate.